SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 of this document.
 This section focuses on operational constraints that impact  server-network, and client-network modes of sending metadata.

-## Policy Enforcement {#policy}

-Some metadata requires the network to share some hints with the client/server to adjust its behavior for some specific flows.
-However, that metadata may have a dependency on the service offering that is subscribed by a user.

-Let us consider the example of a bitrate for an optimized video delivery. *Such bitrate may not be computed system-wide* given that flows from users with distinct service offerings (and connectivity SLOs) may be serviced by the same network nodes.
-Instead, the network needs to dynamically adjust the bitrate based on each user's service package and connectivity SLOs to ensure optimal delivery for all users (REQ-METADATA-ACCURACY).

-Requirement: REQ-METADATA-ACCURACY.

 ## Privacy Considerations {#privacy}